Language in the Flow of Time: Time-Series-Paired Texts Weaved into a Unified Temporal Narrative: Experiment

-\textbf{Comparison with Various Baselines.} Besides numerical-only time series models and the MM-TSFLib framework, we compare our TaTS with covariate-based methods N-BEATS \cite{DBLP:conf/iclr/OreshkinCCB20} and N-HiTS \cite{DBLP:journals/corr/abs-2201-12886}, convolution-based TCN \cite{DBLP:journals/corr/abs-1803-01271}, and the recent multimodal time series foundation model ChatTime \cite{DBLP:conf/aaai/Wang0W0ZWZL25}.
-Although these methods are not specifically designed for time series with paired texts, we adapt them by feeding both time series and text embeddings to covariate-based methods and TCN, while for ChatTime, we concatenate all paired texts into a single long text and perform zero-shot inference.
-The results are shown in Table \ref{tab: more comparison}.
+\textbf{Comparison beyond Uni-modal Modeling and MM-TSFLib.} Besides numerical-only time series models and the MM-TSFLib framework, we compare our TaTS with several other baselines on three dataset sources, including Time-MMD \citep{DBLP:journals/corr/abs-2406-08627}, FNSPID \citep{DBLP:conf/kdd/DongFP24}, and FNF \citep{DBLP:conf/nips/WangF0G024}.
+Although N-BEATS, N-HiTS and TCN are not specifically designed for time series with paired texts, we adapt them by feeding both time series and text embeddings to them. \re{We also include several baselines that explicitly incorporate multimodal information.}.
+For ChatTime, we concatenate all paired texts into a single long text and perform zero-shot inference. \re{For GPT4MTS, we convert the datasets we used into their prescribed input format and directly apply their pipeline.} The results averaged from multiple prediction lengths are shown in Table \ref{tab: more comparison}, with full results in Table \ref{tab: full forecasting various baseline}.
 The results show that covariate-based and convolution-based models perform comparably or worse than iTransformer, and consistently underperform compared to our TaTS.
-Although ChatTime achieves competitive results even in a zero-shot setting, highlighting the value of integrating texts when high-quality texts are available, our TaTS outperforms it through supervised learning.
+Although ChatTime achieves competitive results even in a zero-shot setting, highlighting the value of integrating texts when high-quality texts are available, our TaTS outperforms it through supervised learning. \re{We further compare TaTS with several multimodal methods from concurrent preprints that also evaluate on Time-MMD.
+Using their reported results (Table \ref{tab: preprint comparison}), we find that TaTS elevates standard time-series backbones into highly competitive models, rivaling recent approaches with substantially more complex designs.}